valenjet/upskill-in-testing-with-python/code/ch02/README.md

 Refactoring allows you to improve the structure and clarity of the code without changing its behavior.

 The automated tests you've built up in prior TDD iterations play a crucial role in supporting refactoring.
-They provide a safety net that checks and ensures that the behavior of the code-under-test remains unchanged while that code is modified, restructure, or otherwise improved.
+They provide a safety net that checks and ensures that the behavior of the code-under-test remains unchanged while that code is modified, restructured, or otherwise improved.

 ## Iteration 4